dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-12-30-the-freedom-of-value.md

 layout: post
 title: "The Freedom of Value"
 subtitle: "How Value-for-Value Fixes the Monetization of Information"
+description: "How #Bitcoin and #Value4Value fixes the monetization of information."
 date: 2021-12-30
 blocktime: 716448
 image: /assets/images/busking.jpg